mamadpierre/QCDS/README.md

 # QCDS
 Quantum Circuit Design Search

-This repository contains some part of the implementations for the paper, "Quantum Circuit Design Search."
+This repository contains the implementations of the reinforcement learning search strategy discussed in the paper, "Quantum Circuit Design Search."
+The archive version of the paper can be found at this [link](https://arxiv.org/pdf/2012.04046.pdf).
+This study explores search strategies for the design of the parameterized quantum circuits.

 ```
 requirements: